-A screening report was completed on the 28th of March 2022.
-A "Medium" environmental sensitivity rating was indicated for the Plant Species theme.
-As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Terrestrial Plant Species) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (October 2020), "An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "medium sensitivity" for terrestrial plant species, must submit either a Terrestrial Plant Species Specialist Assessment Report or a Terrestrial Plant Species
+A screening report was completed on 30 May 2024.
+A "High" environmental sensitivity rating was indicated for the Animal theme.
+As per the procedures for the assessment and minimum criteria for reporting on identified environmental themes (Terrestrial Animal Species) in terms of Sections 24(5)(a) and (h) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation (October 2020), 1.1 "An applicant intending to undertake an activity identified in the scope of this protocol, on a site identified by the screening tool as being of "very high" or "high" sensitivity for terrestrial animal species must submit a Terrestrial Animal Species Specialist Assessment Report".
+Therefore, Specialist input is required to address this sensitivity.